MattiaCiolli/Responsive-website/README.md

 # Responsive-website
-Responsive website for university app
+Responsive website to advertise university app

 Website developed following the Responsive Web Design specifications.
-Developed with Bootstrap.
+Developed with [Bootstrap](http://getbootstrap.com).
 Using the fluid layout it can adapt to all screen sizes without cutting or ruining the content.